ultravideo/kvazaar/README.md

 ##Presets
 The names of the presets are the same as with x264: ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow and placebo.
-The effects of the presets are listed in the following table, where the names have been abreviated to fit the layout in GitHub.
+The effects of the presets are listed in the following table, where the names have been abbreviated to fit the layout in GitHub.

                   | 0-uf  | 1-sf  | 2-vf  | 3-fr  | 4-f   | 5-m   | 6-s   | 7-sr  | 8-vs  | 9-p
 ----------------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | -----